 Furthermore, it is best to make sure that your most important concept is at the top of the page.
 That way, you optimise the user experience, because you immediately tell people what your page is about.

 Tip: Use your keywords in the first 150 words of your website, Google is sensitive to that.

 User experience is now more important than ever for Google.
 A customer journey should be a carefree experience.
 An experience where you surf smoothly on a website that is fast, functional and informative.

 Tip: to optimise the user experience on your website, you can focus on things like load time, bounce rate, time on page and views per page.

 Don’t: The more pages, the better

 Less is more, more or less.
-In the past, SEO was all about manipulating data and keywords to appear higher in the search results.
-Often, multiple pages were created with approximately the same content.
+In the past, SEO was all about manipulating data and keywords to appear higher in search results.
+This often resulted in the creation of multiple pages with approximately the same content.

 Modern SEO is more about quality than quantity.
-In 2011, Google Panda came along: an algorithm that ignores web pages with the same content.
+In 2011, Google Panda came knocking: an algorithm that ignores web pages with the same content.
 At the same time, websites are rewarded when they offer relevant content.
-So we are changing our content marketing to a strategy that is helpful for the user, not for our numbers.
+So we are flipping our content marketing to a strategy that is helpful to the user, not to our numbers.

 That’s it for our SEO checklist.
 Rather have a professional look at your SEO?
 Then be sure to contact us!